ChrisEbert/cobasi/readme.md

 Type: `array`

-A set of files to analyse.
+A set of files to analyze.

 ## License